secretlint/webextension/README.md

     - Output found credentials to "Console" panel(option)
     - Output found credentials to "Secretlint" panel

-This extension is written by JavaScript and It do not send any your request/response to another server.
+This extension is written by JavaScript and It do not send your request/response to another server.
 All process is done in memory.

 This exntension only scans secrents when you open developer tools.